How to apply for a scientific licence to import, move or keep material that's usually prohibited, fees you must pay and

 - all areas containing quarantine material are kept locked

-- the names of anyone who has access to quarantine areas or a set of keys
+- the names and qualifications of anyone who has access to quarantine areas or a set of keys

 - how you label confinement areas and material

-- that all authorised personnel will read and sign a standard operating procedure before starting work with licensed material
+- that all authorised personnel will read and sign a SOP before starting work with specified material

 Record-keeping and labelling

-- how you’ll keep dated records when new material arrives and how you’ll move or dispose of existing licensed material
+- keep dated records when new material arrives and how you’ll move or dispose of existing licensed material

-- how you’ll label or distinguish licensed material at all stages of your experiments
+- label or distinguish specified material at all stages of your experiments

 - describe the type of containment facility you’ll use, for example glasshouses, polytunnels, laboratories

 - describe the location of containment facilities on your premises - give room numbers or a geographic location relative to a named or numbered area and make a plan of your facility if possible